Faradey27/wix-style-react/src/StylableAutocomplete/MIGRATION-4.0.0.md

 # Migration to the new Autocomplete component

-AutoComplete has been renamed to Autocomplete, and the interface is much smaller, and more easy for use.
+AutoComplete has been renamed to Autocomplete, and the interface is much smaller, and more easy to use.\
 The main change is the creation of the Options, which gives you more control of how each Option looks like.

 ## Deprecated props